In addition to the statutory obligations, CLIG is committed to maintaining transparent policies in respect of the following:

 Learning and Development

 Our employees are an asset to us.
 We recognise and support the importance of encouraging all employees to complete professional qualifications relevant to their role, in order to progress and realise their full potential.
 We partner with our employees and contribute towards their development by sponsoring their studies and providing study leave.
-This year we have sponsored employees for their CFA studies.
-This is in addition to the usual seminars and conferences our employees attend.
+As both operating subsidiaries are active investment managers, we will sponsor employees for their Chartered Financial Analyst (CFA ®) designation and annual membership where the designation is relevant for their role or career path.
+In the past year, we also supported leadership training via the KPMG Executive Leadership Institute for Women and a certification from the Society for Human Resource Management.
 Mandatory anti-money laundering and Code of Ethics training is provided annually to all employees.
-Employees also take responsibility for their own development via our annual appraisal process, where they are able to discuss further training where they feel it is necessary.
+Employees also take responsibility for their own development via our annual appraisal process, where they are able to discuss further training needs with their manager.

-We continue with the CLIG Security Education Programme (CSEP), which is a multi-faceted cyber security training programme that includes online courses and videos via a web-based portal.
-We have further increased the use of this web-based portal to disseminate a number of training modules including in relation to diversity, equity and inclusion as noted below.
+We continued with the CLIG Security Education Programme (CSEP), which is a multi-faceted cybersecurity training programme that includes online courses and videos via a web-based portal.
+We are proud of our employees’ abilities to keep our data safe, and their commitment to monthly training and phishing exercises.
+Additionally, we use the web-based portal to provide training on Diversity, Equity, and Inclusion topics twice during each financial year.

 In addition, the following training sessions are provided to all employees: